-ADA.
-The Americans with Disabilities Act (ADA) is a far-reaching law that prohibits discrimination against any person with a disability in the United States.
-It applies to the work force, schools, and public or private organizations serving the public.
+The ADA is a law that prohibits discrimination against any person with a disability in the United States.
+It applies to businesses, schools, and public groups, and private organizations serving the public.
 By law, their communications and technologies must be accessible to people with disabilities.

-Section 508 requires the federal government and any departments, programs, organizations or businesses that receive funding or contracts from the federal government, including schools, to be fully accessible.
+Section 508 requires the federal government and any departments, programs, organizations, or businesses that receive funding or contracts from the federal government, including schools, to be fully accessible.

-AODA.
-The Accessibility for Ontarians with Disabilities Act (AODA) is a law that applies to government, businesses and organizations in the province of Ontario.
-It includes the development of accessibility standards that must be followed, and a time frame for compliance.
+The AODA is a law that applies to government, businesses, and organizations in the province of Ontario.
+It includes the development of accessibility standards that must be followed and a compliance time-frame.

-ACAA.
-The Air Carrier Access Act (ACAA) makes it illegal discriminate against airline customers with disabilities.
-It applies to air transportation into, out of or within the U.S., whether or not the air carriers are American.
-Phase II of ACAA, which rules that all web pages on an airline’s website must be accessible, went into effect in December, 2016.
+The ACAA makes it illegal to discriminate against airline customers with disabilities.
+It applies to air transportation within, to, and from the United States for all air carriers.
+Phase II of ACAA, which rules that all web pages on an airline’s website must be accessible, went into effect in December 2016.

 The CVAA became law in 2010.
-The purpose of the CVAA is to update older legislation and ensure that digital, mobile and other modern technologies are taken into account when it comes to accessibility requirements.
+The purpose of the CVAA is to update older legislation and ensure that digital, mobile, and other modern technologies are accessible.

 Why Investing in Web Accessibility Matters